Information Theory

 Mutual Information

-Mutual information measures how much knowing one variable tells you about another: $I(X; Y) = H(X) - H(X | Y)$.
-It is symmetric, unlike KL divergence.
+The first form reads as "starting uncertainty minus residual uncertainty after seeing $Y$", which is precisely the information that crossed from $Y$ to $X$.
+The equality of the three forms makes the symmetry explicit: $I(X; Y) = I(Y; X)$, unlike KL divergence.
 In NLP, mutual information can quantify how much a word in one position tells you about a word in another position, and it has been used to analyze what transformers learn about linguistic structure.

 Fun Fact: Shannon's Guessing Game